Health Capital Helsinki

 Now, seven years later, that thrill has only intensified.
 At the same time, AI has moved away from gimmicks and toys to real-world impact – and it’s still getting warmed up.

-“It’s a marathon, and even HUS has barely started running.”
+“But it’s a marathon, and even HUS has barely started running.”

 With all the talent and expertise accumulated in Helsinki, Korja believes that health-related AI could well be the next Nokia for Finland.